SpaceTeam/web_ecui_houbolt/README.md

 when you're done press STRG+S and go back to FileZilla.
 Choose "Delete Local File and upload" and click Yes then you can refresh the Webpage in the Browser.

-To view the logs go in FileZilla into the TXV_ECUI_LLServer -> logs folder and download the desired log file
+To view the logs go in FileZilla into the llserver_ecui_houbolt -> logs folder and download the desired log file

 ## Install

-To install the ecui, pull both the TXV_ECUI_WEB and the TXV_ECUI_LLServer Repositories.
+To install the ecui, pull both the web_ecui_houbolt and the llserver_ecui_houbolt Repositories.

+	git clone git@github.com:SpaceTeam/web_ecui_houbolt.git
+	git clone git@github.com:SpaceTeam/llserver_ecui_houbolt.git

 For the WebServer **node** and **Socket.io** are required.
 For the LLServer you only need gcc and cmake
 If the Warning Light Neopixel is also desired, ask an avionics guy for help

 Commands to run the ecui

-In the TXV_ECUI_WEB folder execute one of the following (depending on what you want to use ECUI for)
+In the web_ecui_houbolt folder execute one of the following (depending on what you want to use ECUI for)

 	bash install-large-teststand.sh
 	bash install-small-teststand.sh
 	bash install-small-oxfill.sh

-and in TXV_ECUI_LLServer, if no console ouputs are required
+and in llserver_ecui_houbolt, if no console ouputs are required

 	bash install-large-teststand.sh
 	bash install-small-teststand.sh
 	bash install-small-oxfill.sh

+According to the mode you selected when installing, change the update.sh file in the web_ecui_houbolt directory.
+The changes you have to do are uncommenting the line corresponding to your chosen mode and commenting the the lines corresponding to the other modes.
+E.g for the mode smallOxfill your update.sh file should look like this:

+	#!/bin/bash

+	cd "$(dirname "$0")"

+	git pull

+	#sudo systemctl restart ecui-web-large-teststand.service
+	#sudo systemctl restart ecui-web-small-teststand.service
+	sudo systemctl restart ecui-web-small-oxfill.service

 Make sure your selection here matches the one for WEB-Server. else exec